 The Steering Group of the National Substance Misuse Strategy identifies effective policies and actions to reduce the harm caused by alcohol and Alcohol Action Ireland calls for the recommendations of the Steering Group to be implemented in full.
 The Report makes a number of recommendations on how best to reduce the harms caused by alcohol during pregnancy.
 These are

 - Implement policies and clinical protocols in all healthcare settings to prevent, assess and respond to issues arising in relation to pregnant women affected by alcohol use

-- Strengthen FASD surveillance in maternity hospitals through the Eurocat Reporting System and promote greater awareness among healthcare professionals of FASD so as to improve the diagnosis and management of FASD
+- Strengthen FASD surveillance and promote greater awareness among healthcare professionals of FASD so as to improve the diagnosis and management of FASD

 - Labels on alcohol products sold in Ireland to include information on alcohol content, calorific content and health warnings in relation to consuming alcohol during pregnancy